 North Carolina personal injury law imposes a general duty of care on pet owners.
 Because dogs can’t be expected to always understand human behavior or to act rationally on their own, we require owners to maintain reasonable control over their pets in order to prevent harm to innocent bystanders, children, and even other animals.

 But the law on dog bite attacks in North Carolina is complicated, and the extent of the owner’s liability depends on a number of factors that might at first seem unfair or unclear.
 In fact, there are several different grounds on which victims can pursue compensation for their injuries.
-This page will help you understand those grounds and how a Charlotte dog bite attorney at the Law Offices of Michael A. DeMayo, L.L.P.® can help hold irresponsible owners accountable.
+This page will help you understand those grounds and how a Charlotte dog bite attorney at DeMayo Law Offices, L.L.P.® can help hold irresponsible owners accountable.

 Dog Owner Negligence: Understanding North Carolina’s One-Bite Rule

 You may have heard that dogs in North Carolina are allowed to bite someone once before their owners can be held liable for injuries.
 There is some truth to that, but the rule isn’t as strict as it might seem.

 North Carolina is one of only a few states that still apply the old One-Bite Rule for dog attacks.
 Basically, the rule works like this: dog owners are only liable for injuries caused by their dog if they know — or if they should know — that the dog is dangerous or has a tendency to be violent, usually evidenced by having bitten someone in the past.

 The One-Bite Rule generally will not protect owners if their dog meets any of the following criteria:

 - The dog was responsible for even a single biting incident in the past.

 - The dog is large and was roaming free at night at the time of the attack.